stolle42/Tutorials/kubernetes/introduction.md

 # Restricting ressource usage
 High cpu or memory usage (e.g. due to memory leaks) can be a huge problem for traditonal web servers.
 If a program keeps allocating more and more cpu time or memory, several problems can occur that can be difficult to spot and hard to solve.
 You can buy more memory, but even that will get clogged after some time if you're dealing with poorly implemented applications.

-Kubernetes offers a way to confine this problem and limit its repercussions: object ressource limits.
-An object (e.g. a pod) can be limited to a certain amount of memory or cpu usage.
+Kubernetes offers a way to confine this problem and limit its repercussions: object ressource limits. a ressource (e.g. a pod) can be limited to a certain amount of memory or cpu usage.
 This way, the host system will not be affected making the solution process easier and in many cases limiting the scope of the problem to a single pod.
 ## How to view ressource usage
 First, we need to install the `metrics-server`.
 In minikube, this can be done easily:
 ```bash